SummaryRead the full fact sheet

 - If your skin is not too painful, apply moisturiser.
 This won't stop the burnt skin from peeling off, but it will help boost the moisture content of the skin beneath.
 Do not apply butter to sunburnt skin.

 - Take over-the-counter pain-relieving medication, if necessary.

 - Keep out of the sun until your skin has completely healed.

 There's no cream or lotion that will stop burnt skin from peeling off.
 This is part of the natural healing process.
 When skin is peeling:

-- Resist the temptation and don’t pick at the skin.
-Allow the dead skin sheets to detach on their own.
+- Resist the temptation and don't pick at the skin.
+Allow the dead skin to detach on its own.